kdagkoglou/JStraining/documents/assure/12-updates.md

 Update files are contained in the `update` folder.
 Each filename is the version number with a `.js` extension, e.g. `1.54.0.js`, `1.55.7.js` etc. Not all releases require an update file, but all updates for a version are contained in one file.

 Each exports a single function with a single callback parameter which is run on completion.
-It is passed an error and the version number (extracted from the filename).
+The callback returns an error and the version number (extracted from the filename).

 The majority of updates run through an array of functions handled by the `Process` object defined in `/lib/util-update.js`.
 If any function returns an error, further processing is cancelled.